seigtm/decision_making_criterion/README.md

 ## Criteria

 1. **Minimax (MM)**: Finds the maximum of the minimum profits, representing the best worst-case scenario.
-2. **Sevadge (S)**: Adjusts profits by subtracting the maximum value of each column, then finds the minimum of the maximum adjusted profits.
+2. **Savage (S)**: Adjusts profits by subtracting the maximum value of each column, then finds the minimum of the maximum adjusted profits.
 3. **Hurwicz (HW)**: Computes a weighted average of the minimum and maximum outcomes based on a specified coefficient.

 ## Installation